bikrambora/docker-ecs-lab/README.md

-## Provision the Cloud9 IDE
+## Provision the Dev Environment - Cloud9 IDE

-While the cluster is provisioning
-Let's initialize our development environment.
+While the cluster is provisioning let's initialize our development environment.

 Click on the Launch Stack button below to provision your IDE in the cloud.

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=dev-environment&templateURL=https://dev-day-bucket.s3-ap-southeast-2.amazonaws.com/lab-templates/5_Lab-Env-C9.yaml">